cihai/cihai/docs/extend.md

 ## Combining datasets

 Combining general datasets in general is usually considered general library usage.
-But if you're usage is common, saves from repetition, it's worth considering making into a reuseable extension and open sourcing it.
+But if you're usage is common, saves from repetition, it's worth considering making into a reusable extension and open sourcing it.

 Using the library to mix and match data from various sources is what cihai is meant to do!
 If you